+BCI has a variety of services which provide central support to the Research Centres and are available to other departments in QMUL and external users.
 Barts Cancer Institute is working with three other centres around the UK to house a multi-million pound breast cancer campaign tissue bank.
 The UK's first ever national cancer tissue bank, it will house tissue for scientists to study in their search for answers to how and why breast cancer develops and spreads.

 Barts Cancer institute is well equipped with additional specialist facilities including:

-- Affymetrix an array facility equipped to allow for efficient and concurrent throughput of both Gene Expression and SNP Genotyping chips;
+- Affymetrix an array facility equipped to allow for efficient and concurrent throughput of both Gene Expression and SNP Genotyping chips

-- Advanced Molecular imaging facilities;
+- Advanced Molecular imaging facilities

 - and an extensive Pathology Service which offers a full range of histological techniques.

-BALM provides high-tech multi-million pound advanced imaging technology.
+Blizard Advanced Light Microscopy - BALM - provides high-tech multi-million pound advanced imaging technology.
 Researchers are able to observe, record and analyse experiments making picture perfect images and cutting-edge scientific insights.
 Contact a.p.wheeler for further information.
 The Blizard Institute of Cell and Molecular Science is well equipped with a range of additional facilities including:

 - and a pathology core facility providing histopathology services to members of Queen Mary and other academic institutes, as well as providing a diagnostic service to the private sector.

 A range of well-equipped laboratories supports the work of the Centre for Condensed Matter and Materials Physics including equipment for the production of nanotubes and functionalised fullerines, and laser ablation facilities to produce nanoparticles.

 Computational research facilities

 A fully-equipped film and drama studio is at the heart of the stunning ArtsTwo building, a £21m development which also houses the School of History

 The mechanical testing labs in the School of Engineering and Materials Science are equipped to carry out tests to determine mechanical properties of materials such as yield and ultimate tensile stresses, Young’s modulus, shear modulus, Poisson’s ratio, fracture toughness, and hardness.

 The School of Engineering and Materials science is well-equipped with a range of additional facilities.

 The NanoVision Centre is a multimillion pound, state-of-the-art microscope unit, which brings together the latest imaging technologies to open up new avenues for research, combining high resolution imaging with structural, chemical and mechanical analysis.
 A multidisciplinary facility, the NanoVision Centre has the capacity to advance the frontiers in materials science, cell and molecular sciences, structural biology, solid state physics and the earth sciences.

 The Physical Geography laboratory facilities have been designed specifically to cater for physical geography and environmental science research, providing ample opportunity for varied undergraduate classes, postgraduate and academic research.
 The laboratories are also used for analytical work undertaken on a consultancy basis.
-Find out more
+Please contact l.cox for further information.

 Housed in the School of Engineering and Materials Science, our wind tunnel facilities are made up of eight low-speed wind tunnels, a very low turbulence wind tunnel, three high-speed wind tunnels, computer-based flow control system with high-speed real-time data acquisition and processing system, colour and high-focused Schlieren systems, interactive aerodynamic simulator, PIV system.